 U.S. Citizen Travelers:

 We understand that there are many questions about travel to and from the United States at the moment.
-Please use the following links to access the latest information about the COVID-19 (Coronavirus) information:
+Please use the following links to access the latest information about COVID-19 (Coronavirus):

 - COVID-19 crisis page on travel.state.gov

 - DHS guidance for U.S. Citizens Returning from Certain European Countries, China, and Iran